YanaChe23/vk-bot/README.md

 The chat bot can be connected to a VK public via Callback API.
 The only thing it can do is echoing text messages.
 Please go to main/resources/application.properties and provide:
- - endpoind verefication string (request.callbackApiConfirmation)
+ - endpoind verefication string (request.callbackApiConfirmation);
- - access token (request.token)
+ - access token (request.token).

 You can use https://ngrok.com/ as a server to connect chatbot via Callback API.